jseashell/ezmc-admin-service/README.md

 ## Infrastructure

-Resources are provisioned using your current AWS CLI profile, falling back to the default profile, and lastly falling back to `us-east-1` as a default region.
+Resources are provisioned using your default AWS CLI profile, falling back to `us-east-1` as a default region.

 AWS Elastic Container Service is used to deploy the Minecraft image.
-EC2 instance(s) are spun up upon request and remain running until told to shutdown via the `stop` command or stop and remove the server entirely with `rm`.
+EC2 instance(s) are spun up upon request and remain running until told to shutdown via the `stop` command (remove the server entirely with `rm`).

 > Contributors are not responsible for any AWS costs incurred from using this CLI.
 Use at your own discretion.